NVIDIA/aistore/bench/aisloader/README.md

 ```
 $ go run main.go worker.go [ARGS ...]
 ```

+## Byte Size Suffix

+Some parameters in AISLoader that specify a number of bytes can be suffixed.
+For example: `8M` would specify 8 MiB.
+The following suffixes are supported: 't' or 'T' - TiB 'g' or 'G' - GiB, 'm' or 'M' - MiB, 'k' or 'K' - KiB, 'b' or 'B' - bytes.
+Note that if no suffix is specified, bytes are assumed.

 ## Using AIS Loader

 AIS Loader allows for configurable PUT and GET tests directly from the command line